 Content has evolved over the past few years and now we're in the age of the modern content engine.
-On our latest webinar, we sat down with Phyllis Davidson (VP and Principal Analyst at Forrester Research) to uncover:
+On our latest webinar, we sat down with guest speaker Phyllis Davidson (VP and Principal Analyst at Forrester Research) to uncover:

 - How to establish a more efficient way to manage and govern your entire content operations lifecycle